teasmade/marksdown/README.md

 ## Marksdown

-WIP tool to connect to a Raindrop.io account, browse bookmark collections in various ways using Next server compoonents
+WIP tool to connect to a Raindrop.io account, browse bookmark collections in various ways using Next server components

 ```bash
 npm run dev